Blog post by Susanna Jones, marketing officer for the Enhance Social Enterprise Programme.

 Could you please tell us a bit about your background and 4 Dementia Carers?

 ” 4 Dementia Carers started due to my own personal experience.
 As a single parent working full-time, I found myself caring for my mother who had vascular dementia.
 At first, I didn’t realise that she had dementia, I knew my mother needed support and that I was the only family member near enough to provide that support but I had no help or pre-training for it.
-This was a very emotional time where I learnt how to deal with traumatic things that you cannot prevent or predict.
+This was a very emotional time when I learnt how to deal with traumatic things that you cannot prevent or predict.
 I found it difficult to do right for everyone, I did my best when looking after my mother, but if I knew then what I know now, I would have done things differently.

 There are 24.6 million people who know a family member or close friend living with dementia, which is 38% of the population.
 In the workplace, you would not know who was going through this.
 People who leave their jobs to be full-time dementia carers often give a different reason.
 They may go off sick to take someone with dementia to an appointment because they don’t feel they can ask their employer.